 - Effect the deaccession and transfer of objects in accordance with the policies of the Smithsonian Institution and the National Air and Space Museum.

-On an annual basis, the National Air and Space Museum will identify objects as candidates for transfer, and this list will be made available to requesting organizations via this website.
-The next list will be available on May 1, 2018.
-Objects appearing on this list will have been evaluated against Smithsonian and National Air and Space Museum collections criteria and determined to be appropriate deaccession candidates that may be of potential interest for exhibition and study within the collections of other museums and educational organizations.
-Please check back here after May 1, 2018 for specific information on available objects and guidelines for requesting objects for transfer.
+The National Air and Space Museum has identified a number of objects as candidates for transfer, and this list is available through the following link: Object Transfer Candidates 2018.
+Objects on this list have been evaluated against Smithsonian and National Air and Space Museum collections criteria and have been determined to be appropriate deaccession candidates that may be of potential interest for exhibition and study within the collections of other museums and educational organizations.
+As object assessment and review is an ongoing process, this list will be updated annually each spring.
+Museums or educational organizations interested in requesting the formal transfer of objects from this list will be required to submit a request form for their institution to: